holcay92/JavaScript-Repo/README.md

 # Example ReactJs App
-Created a simple app and conduct small changes to understand how it behaves.
+Create a simple app and conduct small changes to understand how it behaves.